4d-go-mobile/sdk/GitHook.md

-This commit hook allow to not commit file with only change on line
+This pre-commit hook allow to not commit file with only change on line

 ```swift
 //  Created by <author> on <date>